137137137/OpenDisk/README.md

 - Results stream in live during the scan, so the chart and list fill in as it runs.
 - Incremental rescans reuse the previous scan and replay filesystem events, so a repeat scan is 20–28x faster than a cold one.
 - Understands APFS volume groups, firmlinks, purgeable space, and system volumes, so the total matches what your Mac reports as used.
+- Instant search across the whole scanned tree — results appear as you type, even on drives with millions of files.
+- Collector: drag files and folders into it from anywhere in the app, review the reclaimed total, and delete them in one action.
+- Purgeable-space breakdown shows caches and other reclaimable storage.
 - External drives appear automatically when connected.
+- Keeps itself up to date automatically (via Sparkle).

 ## Why OpenDisk?